Virginia Democrats seek full control of statehouse in 2024 bellwether

 “They can try to put lipstick on a pig, but it’s still a pig.
 A ban is a ban,” Rahman said.
 “Just because they’re saying it’s a 15-week ban doesn’t mean that’s what they’re actually going to do.”

 Democrats are also rolling out all the stops when it comes to campaigning.
-Maryland Gov. Wes Moore (D) is slated to stump for the Democrats in the state on Saturday and former President Obama has recorded robocalls in key Virginia battleground districts.
+Maryland Gov. Wes Moore (D) is slated to stump for the Democrats in the state Saturday, and former President Obama has recorded robocalls in key Virginia battleground districts.

-And while Youngkin has proven to be a financial superpower for Republicans, Democrats have been able to hold their own money-wise.
-Democratic state Senate candidates in the state raised over $12 million between Oct.
-1 and 26, while Republicans raised over $10 million in the same period.
-On the state House race side, Democrats brought in $14.2 million while Republicans raised $8.4 million.
+And while Youngkin has proven to be a financial superpower for Republicans, Democrats have been able to hold their own financially.
+Democratic Virginia Senate candidates in the state raised more than $12 million between Oct.
+1 and 26, while Republicans raised more than $10 million in the same period.
+On the state House side, Democrats brought in $14.2 million while Republicans raised $8.4 million.

 The fundraising and spending alone is an indicator of how high the stakes are for Republicans and Democrats.
 Both parties say they view the elections as a curtain-raiser going into 2024.